jimminiglitch/benjaminfiller-portfolio/src/content/blog/rick-marrone-profiles-in-cadence.md

 ---
-title: "Rick Marone: Profiles in Cadence"
+title: "Rick Marrone: Profiles in Cadence"
-description: "A portrait of my mentor, Instructional Learning Assistant Rick Marone, and the rhythms he brings to UM-Dearborn's creative lab."
+description: "A portrait of my mentor, Instructional Learning Assistant Rick Marrone, and the rhythms he brings to UM-Dearborn's creative lab."
 pubDate: 2025-11-10
 tags:
   - profile